MahjongPantheon/pantheon/README.md

    - As an option, you can run `make container` to build containers from scratch, but it's not recommended for production environment.
 6. Run `make prod_start` to start containers
 7. Run the following command: `make prod_compile`.
 This will build all static files for Tyr/Forseti/Sigrun and Sigrun server.
 8. If you're making a fresh setup, run `make bootstrap_admin` to bootstrap a super-administrator account (admin@localhost.localdomain with password 123456).
-Don't do this on database that already has users!
+Be careful doing this on the database that already has users or admins, as it will potentially create a security breach (e.g. superadmin account with default login and password).
+   - Use `https://{yourhost}/profile/editPlayer/{player_id}` link to edit the email, and then use password reset feature to set the new password.
+   - On fresh setup, `player_id` will be `1`, in general you can find the `player_id` on `https://{yourhost}/profile/manage` page after logging in with default username and password.
 9. Basically, you're done :)

 To update code on production server you will need to do the following: